VarunSendilraj/Open-MSI/README.md

 # OPEN-MSI: Open-Source GUI tool for Personalized Visualization and Streamlined Analysis of Mass Spectrometry Data

 This is a Python GUI application that converts Time of Flight Mass Spectrometry (TOF-MS) data into image data.
 The application allows users to interactively find the optimal mass alignment value, noise value, and start time for the conversion process.
-The converted image can be saved or displayed with a colorbar.
+The converted image can be saved or displayed with a colorbar and analyzed with CV and ML algorithms.

 <img width="977" alt="image" src="https://github.com/VarunSendilraj/Open-MSI/assets/57602146/bb355e20-7c51-4449-9d5f-2062123b1989">